-FileMaker and FileMaker Go are trademarks of FileMaker, Inc. registered in the U.S. and other countries.
-The file folder logo and FileMaker WebDirect are trademarks of FileMaker, Inc. All other trademarks are the property of their respective owners.
+FileMaker, FileMaker Go, and the file folder logo are trademarks of FileMaker, Inc. registered in the U.S. and other countries.
+FileMaker WebDirect and FileMaker Cloud are trademarks of FileMaker, Inc. All other trademarks are the property of their respective owners.